The Aiming High Short Breaks scheme is for children and young people who need additional support to attend or take part in leisure activities.

 - If you choose to use your Short Breaks Scheme payment to employ someone, there are certain things you need to do as an employer.

-- A personal budget can be used to arrange and pay for some of the support agreed in a child or young person’s Education, Health and Care (EHC) Plan or a Social Care Child in Need / Care Plan.
+- This is a type of personal budget.
+Personal budgets can also sometimes be used to arrange and pay for some of the support agreed in a child or young person’s Education, Health and Care (EHC) Plan or a Social Care Child in Need / Care Plan.

 Contact the Aiming High team at Rutland County Council: